lemyskaman/lorem-ipsum/README.md

 # lorem-ipsum
-A Lorem Ipsum genereator class for php and laravel.
+A Lorem Ipsum generator class for php and laravel.

 Its meant to be used principaly as facade on [laravel seeders](https://laravel.com/docs/8.x/seeding) when some text bust be added to some model's text field.